 - general weakness and fatigue

-- rash this is faint and occasional
+- rash that is faint and occasional

 A fever associated with Colorado tick fever generally lasts two to three days, and then subsides for a few days, returning for another 48 hours or so.
 For most people, symptoms disappear completely in about ten days.